 If possible, provide financial support to help ease your mother's financial burdens.
 This could include helping with rent, utilities, groceries, or medical expenses.
 Even a small amount of financial assistance can make a big difference in her quality of life.

-- Pro Tip: Consider setting up a recurring transfer to her bank account or using a budgeting app to track your expenses and ensure that you're able to provide consistent support.
+- Pro Tip: Consider setting up a recurring transfer to her bank account or using a budgeting app to track your expenses and make sure you're able to provide consistent support.

 3. Visit Regularly

 Visiting your mother regularly, even if it requires travel, can help to maintain a strong connection and to show her that you care.
-Plan your visits in advance and try to make them as meaningful as possible.
-Spend quality time together, engage in activities that you both enjoy, and offer practical assistance with household chores or errands.
+Which means plan your visits in advance and try to make them as meaningful as possible.
+Spend quality time together, engage in activities that you both enjoy, and offer practical assistance with household chores or errands Practical, not theoretical..

 - Pro Tip: If you live far away, consider inviting your mother to visit you.
 This can give her a chance to experience your new life and to see the opportunities that you've been able to create for yourself.